-We encourage tolerance and compassion but where pigeons are not welcome, there are humane ways to control their numbers.
-Clearing away food and encouraging the birds to roost in more convenient locations can help, as can various products such as Bird-Free gel, and installing anti-perching devices.
+We encourage tolerance and compassion, but where pigeons are not welcome, there are humane ways to control their numbers.
+Clearing away food and encouraging the birds to roost in more convenient locations can be a huge help, as can various products such as Bird-Free gel, and installing anti-perching devices.
 Take a look at our humane deterrence factsheet.

 - If your council or another local body is culling pigeons, please:

 - Tell Animal Aid, so we can contact them.
 Email firstname.lastname@example.org